 Who wants to throw a fiesta?!
 There is no better party theme - for gatherings both big and small - than a Cinco de Mayo theme.
 All the vibrant colors, the energy of the holiday, and of course, the food.
 Tacos, anyone?
 Oh, and margaritas!
 Enough said, am I right?!

 My sweet little boy, Ryan, recently turned one.
 (I can't believe I typed that!
 We have a one year old - Ekk!)
 So to celebrate such a big milestone, I decided to go with a fiesta party for his birthday.
 Pulling all the details together was so much fun!
-I'm sharing some of our party details and buying sources so that you can also throw a fabulous fiesta birthday party - or a "just because" fiesta for Cinco de Mayo on Friday!
+I'm sharing some of our party details so that you can also throw a fabulous fiesta birthday party - or a "just because" fiesta for Cinco de Mayo on Friday!

 Loved our invitations from Minted.com!
 They were beyond perfect.
 Since all our family members live out of state (and not necessarily in driving range), I sent the invitations out 2 months in advance so that everyone both near and far would have time to mark their calendars and make arrangements, if they wanted to attend.
 I recommend sending invitations to your guests 6 to 8 weeks in advance for parties with primarily out of town guests, and 4 to 6 weeks for parties with guests mostly located in town.
 I'm a big fan of snail mail, so I went with a paper invitation.
 Minted is my favorite for purchasing invitations online.
 And you can always go the custom route and use a local stationer or Etsy shop vendor.
 But, evites are perfectly fine for party invitations, too!
 Some of my favorite places for electronic invitations are Minted, Paperless Post, eVite, and Punch Bowl.